Karakol culture: Genetic composition

 Results of correlation between traditional anthropological group-differentiating complex of craniometrical and odontological traits with the markers of mitochondrial DNA were presented in the Professorial dissertation of T.A.
 Chikisheva, 2010.

-A Karakol female individual was recently excavated in the village of Mendur-Sokkon in the Altai Mountains.
-The burial is dated to circa 2,000 BCE.
-The features of the cranium were "intermediate Caucasoid-Mongoloid", similar to other individuals excavated in Ozernoye and Karakol in Central Altai.
+The burials of 2 Karakol males dated to between the 2nd and 4th millennium BC were found to have mtDNA Haplogroup U5 (mtDNA), the most common mtDNA haplogroup of Western Hunter Gatherers (WHG), and the other Haplogroup H (mtDNA).
+The features of the craniums were "intermediate Caucasoid-Mongoloid", similar to other individuals excavated in Ozernoye and Karakol in Central Altai.
 It is also quite similar to individuals from the Okunevo culture in the Minusinsk depression.

 Karakol culture burial, village of Mendur-Sokkon.

 Ceramic vessel from the burial in the village of Mendur-Sokkon (side view, bottom view).

 Reconstruction of a Karakol culture female individual (Altai Mountains village of Mendur-Sokkon, circa 2000 BCE).